 - ½- ¾ page: Background and significance:

 Tell us about your partnership.
 How did you come to collaborate?
 How long have you been working together?
 How did you connect?
 For established partnerships, tell us about your accomplishments to date as a collective.
-Tell us how the proposed grant will help to advance you advance your shared goals?
+How will the proposed grant help to advance the shared goals of your partnership?

 - 1-1½ page: Strategy/Partnership development plan